junxit/us-congress-bills-115/metadata.md

 - 2017-03-20 — Placed on the Union Calendar, Calendar No. 27.
 - 2017-03-20 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-47.
 - 2017-03-20 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-47.
+- 2017-03-21 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.